shiveenp/Taggit/README.md

 npm run serve
 ```

-Now you can navigate to http://localhost:8080 on your borwser to see the login window.
+Now you can navigate to http://localhost:8080 on your browser to see the login window.
 That screen will take you through the github Oauth login.

-(Make sure you have the)
+(Make sure you the right github credentials in the backend before trying to use the frontend, contact the project maintainer to get them)

 Once done, you can use the `Resync` button to sync all your repos to your local Taggit database.

 ### Compiles and minifies for production